We're all about loving our community,

 Shattuck Shelter Christmas Dinner

 There’s nothing like a hearty holiday dinner and cheerful banter to lift your spirits.
 Join us in sharing the joy and love of Christmas with the fine gentlemen at the Shattuck Shelter in Jamaica Plain.
-This annual event, which usually takes place on the second Saturday of December, has touched many lives over the years by providing a delicious holiday meal, warm conversation, and some simple gifts for many who otherwise would be alone and empty.
+This annual event, which usually takes place during either the first or second weekend of December, has touched many lives over the years by providing a delicious holiday meal, warm conversation, and some simple gifts for many who otherwise would be alone and empty.

 Trunk or Treat